Ace0x/Heavent/GDD.md

 ---

-_(define the main activities and the expected dates when they should be finished.
-This is only a reference, and can change as the project is developed)_

 1. Gameplan design: design a detailed mechanical and visual identity for the player and how it'll interact with the environment. -> *May 13, 2022*
     - Design and plan environmental variables such as colliders, weapon power, mobs and other not-so-relevant variables.
     - Consider different factors in the environment that may impact how the main player behaves.